-Director of Schools' Recommendation: Admit and place in alternative school.
+Director of Schools' Recommendation: Deny.

 Recommended Motion - to admit or deny the admission of this Transfer Student Under Discipline as presented.

 IV.
 Policy Adoption - First Reading of Two Readings

 The policies below are recommended on the first reading.
 These policies will be brought at the next scheduled board meeting for a second and final reading.